 A student, who does not meet a minimum of 2.0 while on probation, may be allowed to remain on probation for an additional semester or be dismissed from the University.
 A student who has been dismissed may apply for readmission after two semesters.

-“Professional Programs Special” students may be refused permission to re-enroll for any semester based on past poor scholastic achievement and are not eligible for probation.
+“Online Programs Special” students may be refused permission to re-enroll for any semester based on past poor scholastic achievement and are not eligible for probation.